Seattle: Media

 Seattle is also well served by television and radio, with all major U.S. networks represented, along with at least five other English-language stations and two Spanish-language stations.
 Seattle cable viewers also receive CBUT 2 (CBC) from Vancouver, British Columbia.

 Non-commercial radio stations include NPR affiliates KUOW-FM 94.9 and KNKX 88.5 (Tacoma), as well as classical music station KING-FM 98.1.
 Other non-commercial stations include KEXP-FM 90.3 (affiliated with the UW), community radio KBCS-FM 91.3 (affiliated with Bellevue College), and high school radio KNHC-FM 89.5, which broadcasts an electronic dance music radio format, is owned by the public school system and operated by students of Nathan Hale High School.
 Many Seattle radio stations are available through Internet radio, with KEXP in particular being a pioneer of Internet radio.
 Seattle also has numerous commercial radio stations.
-In a March 2012 report by the consumer research firm Arbitron, the top FM stations were KRWM (adult contemporary format), KIRO-FM (news/talk), and KISW (active rock) while the top AM stations were KOMO (all news), KJR (AM) (all sports), KIRO (AM) (all sports).
+In a March 2012 report by the consumer research firm Arbitron, the top FM stations were KRWM (adult contemporary format), KIRO-FM (news/talk), and KISW (active rock) while the top AM stations were KNWN (Formerly KOMO) (all news), KJR (AM) (all sports), KIRO (AM) (all sports).

-Seattle-based online magazines Worldchanging and Grist.org were two of the "Top Green Websites" in 2007 according to TIME.

 Infrastructure

 Health systems

 The University of Washington is consistently ranked among the country's leading institutions in medical research, earning special merits for programs in neurology and neurosurgery.
-Seattle has seen local developments of modern paramedic services with the establishment of Medic One in 1970.
-In 1974, a 60 Minutes story on the success of the then four-year-old Medic One paramedic system called Seattle "the best place in the world to have a heart attack".
-Three of Seattle's largest medical centers are located on First Hill.
-Harborview Medical Center, the public county hospital, is the only Level I trauma hospital in a region that includes Washington, Alaska, Montana, and Idaho.
-Virginia Mason Medical Center and Swedish Medical Center's two largest campuses are also located in this part of Seattle, including the Virginia Mason Hospital.
-This concentration of hospitals resulted in the neighborhood's nickname "Pill Hill".
+The university-run UW Medicine system encompasses several major local hospitals, including Harborview Medical Center, the public county hospital and the only Level I trauma hospital for Washington, Alaska, Montana, and Idaho.
+Harborview and two other major hospitals—Virginia Mason Medical Center and Swedish Medical Center—are located on First Hill, which is nicknamed "Pill Hill" for its concentration of medical facilities.

 Located in the Laurelhurst neighborhood, Seattle Children's, formerly Children's Hospital and Regional Medical Center, is the pediatric referral center for Washington, Alaska, Montana, and Idaho.
 The Fred Hutchinson Cancer Research Center has a campus in the Eastlake neighborhood.
 The University District is home to the University of Washington Medical Center which, along with Harborview, is operated by the University of Washington.
 Seattle is also served by a Veterans Affairs hospital on Beacon Hill, a third campus of Swedish in Ballard, and UW Medical Center - Northwest near Northgate Station.

+Seattle has seen local developments of modern paramedic services with the establishment of Medic One in 1970.
+In 1974, a 60 Minutes story on the success of the then four-year-old Medic One paramedic system called Seattle "the best place in the world to have a heart attack."
+The city also has several pharmacy chains; these include Walgreens, and formerly Bartell Drugs, which was family-run in Seattle until its acquisition by Rite Aid in 2020 and then closed in 2025.
+As of 2024, Seattle lacks a 24-hour retail pharmacy due to the closure of locations across several chains.